 More generally, it would be well to investigate which of the above results hold for which classes of positive reals beyond φ .
-For example, Lemma 1 and Theorem 1(a) clearly hold if we replace φ by any irrational $\alpha \in (1,2)$ and φ^2 by $\beta = \alpha/(\alpha-1)$.
-Perhaps large parts of Theorem 1 can be generalized for the case where $\alpha = (2-t+\sqrt{t^2+4})/2$, $\beta = \alpha+t$, where t is any given positive integer, since then the simple continued fraction of α is $[1,t,t,t,\ldots]$, so the numeration system arguments used in the proof of (c) and (d) of Theorem 1 carry over in a simple way.
+For example, Lemma 1 and Theorem 1(a) clearly hold if we replace φ by any irrational $\alpha \in (1,2)$ and φ^2 by $\beta = \alpha/(\alpha - 1)$.
+Perhaps large parts of Theorem 1 can be generalized for the case where $\alpha = (2-t+\sqrt{t^2+4})/2$, $\beta = \alpha+t$, where t is any given positive integer, since then the simple continued fraction of α is [1, t, t, t, ...], so the numeration system arguments used in the proofs of (c) and (d) of Theorem 1 carry over in a simple way.
 What games are induced by these relationships?

-The notion of arbitrary iterations of the floor function appeared in [25] and [17].
+The notion of arbitrary iterations of the floor function appeared in [28] and [20].
 In the former, the iterations are with rational numbers whose sizes depend on the iteration depth; in the latter, the aim is to represent the positive integers in the form of iterated floor functions involving φ and φ^2 .
 These are quite different from our iterations of the floor function.
-However, in [21] iterations of the form considered here were studied as pointed out at the end of sect.
-2. There is some relationship to [20], [19].
+However, in [24] iterations of the form considered here were studied, as pointed out at the end of section 2.
+There is some relationship to [23], [22].

-The Raleigh game [9] is a 3-pile extension - not generalization - of Wythoff's game.
+The Raleigh game [12] is a three-pile extension-not generalization-of Wythoff's game.
 Flora is an extension of Raleigh.
 Although Flora appears not to be decomposable into sums of more elementary games, we were able to formulate for it three polynomial-time winning strategies.
 The one based on the Fibonacci numeration system is of particular interest.
-It demonstrates once again that numeration systems can make strategies of games in PrimGame efficient, similarly to appropriate data structures - see [24].
+It demonstrates once again that numeration systems can make strategies of games in PrimGame efficient, similarly to appropriate data structures; see [27].

-We can also define a 5-pile extension of Flora, but in the sequence of games with increasing number of piles, both the definition of the games and the validity proof of their strategies seem to become more difficult.
-For example, whereas the union of the differences Δ between the 3 columns of the P-positions of Raleigh covers all of $\mathbb{Z}{\geq 1}$, the same union for the four columns of the P-positions of Flora leaves out V_2 .
+We can also define a five-pile extension of Flora, but in the sequence of games with increasing number of piles, both the definition of the games and the validity proof of their strategies seem to become more difficult.
+For example, whereas the union of the differences Δ between the three columns of the P-positions of Raleigh covers all of $\mathbb{Z}{\geq 1}$, the same union for the four columns of the P-positions of Flora leaves out V_2 .
 But perhaps a pattern for these games will emerge.
-This possibility may not be so far-fetched, since, as we saw, e.g., in §4.3, the general behavior begins only with k = 3 (corresponding to a game with 4 piles).
+This possibility may not be so far-fetched, since, as we saw, e.g., in section 4.3, the general behavior begins only with k = 3 (corresponding to a game with five piles).

-Acknowledgment.
-Thanks to Herb Wilf, who had written to me that he defined the sequence $a^k(n)$ for solving part (a) of my AMM problem 11238 (113 Aug-Sept 2006, 655; Sol.
-115 Aug-Sept 2008, 667), and conjectured that $\Delta a^k(n)$ assumes only two values for every fixed $k, n \in \mathbb{Z}{\geq 1}$.
-His communication and earlier work of mine - including joint work with Eric Duchêne, Richard Nowakowski and Michel Rigo, to appear in JCT-A - motivated this paper.
-I am also obliged to the anonymous referees for their useful comments and for finding typos; and then I found some more.
-I'm sure that additional ones lurk at unsuspected spots.
+Acknowledgments.
+Thanks to Herb Wilf, who had written to me that he defined the sequence $a^k(n)$ for solving part (a) of [11], and conjectured that $\Delta a^k(n)$ assumes only two values for every fixed k and $n \in \mathbb{Z}{\geq 1}$.
+His communication and earlier work of mine-including joint work with Eric Duchêne, Richard Nowakowski, and Michel Rigo [4]-motivated this paper.
+I am also obliged to the anonymous referees for their useful comments and for finding typos-and then I found some more.
+I am sure that additional ones lurk at unsuspected spots.